biosonic/Gingerbread-addJavascriptInterface/README.md

 Fix for WebView JavascriptInterface ( addJavascriptInterface ) on Gingerbread Androids 2.3 .

-This fix uses JavaScript's console.log as fail-safe.
+On Gingerbread this fix uses JavaScript's console.log as fail-safe.
+On Not-Gingerbread devices stadard JavascriptInterface is in use.

 KeyWords: "addJavascriptInterface not working broken error"